 , the ratio of the recessional velocity to the speed of light, is used for the calculations.
 In some cases NED does not list a recessional velocity, but LEDA does; but since LEDA does not list z

 , I calculate that myself.
-(In very rare cases neither database lists recessional velocities, but I happened to find a value in a research paper.)
-In the case of most relatively nearby galaxies NED lists some redshift-independent distance measurements, and in such cases I include the range of such estimates in the discussion of the distance
+(In a few cases neither database lists recessional velocities, but I happened to find the value in a research paper.)
+In the case of most relatively nearby galaxies NED lists one or more redshift-independent distance measurements, and in such cases I include the range of such estimates in the discussion of the distance

 Image Sources and Copyright Information

 All images on this site are either in the public domain, or are posted with the permission of the copyright holder; but as explained on my Copyright and Fair Use Page

 , that permission does not extend to commercial use, and even noncommercial use requires credit to be given where credit is due, particularly where a caption reads "used by permission"; so read the Fair Use page before you use any image anywhere else.
 Many images have the original source credited, and a link to that source.
 The one exception (and a major one, because of the number of images for which it applies) is that for many objects the only images available are "cutouts" of DSS, SDSS or PanSTARRS-1 photomosaics.
 In general, these images may be used for non-commercial purposes, such as on this website, merely by giving credit where credit is due; but more information about copyright terms for DSS images can be found here

 , and those for PanSTARRS-1 images are listed under "Credit Where It Is Due" on this page